onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Why am I telling you this?
 It sounds weird!
 But guess what - it both happened and is also entertaining - it is curious to peek into the mind and soul of someone else - the more I open up - the better you will perceive me.
 I believe the personal human aspect can literally make a story at least as twice as powerful
 You know what?
 Fuck it.
 I’m the next abrahamic prophet.
 Deal with it.
 Nono, really - I expect you to deal with the responsibility of delivering on god’s plan and realising/manifesting the kingdom of heaven into existence!
 And you know what?
 I’m also god!
 Because I’m housing the most integrated story in the universe in my own head!
 We still haven’t built the digital architecture that would generate our best representation of god and so the current best representation of god comes through me!
-I’m housing it - I’m the host!
+I’m housing it - I’m the host! in my head is the most complete representation of the architecture that would best represent god through your ability to best represent yourself!
 Its me!
 Im the One!
 This is the best you’re gonna get!
 Dmt is the holy spirit - they dont call it the spirit molecule without reason or 5meo the god molecule I began talking to him - idk if anyone is really listening, but i don’t know that nobody is listening either.
 And the more I talk to him - the more I think about him and the more real he becomes.